nolanlawson/css-talk-2022/markdown.md

 Now first off, when you're looking at a perf trace, it's important to understand whether you primarily have a problem with style calculation, layout calculation, or both.
 Because these two traces are not the same!

 These two look the same on the surface because they're both purple.
-But in one trace, we have massive style costs and very little layout cost, and in the other, we have small style costs but large layout costs.
+But in one trace, we have huge style costs and very little layout cost, and in the other, we have small style costs but large layout costs.
 The causes of slowness in these two cases is very different, and if you confuse them, then you can very easily go down the wrong track.